pryv/lib-cocoa/Readme.md

 ```

-This library can work offline if caching is enabled.
-To enable/disable caching possibility you set the preprocessor macro `CACHE` in project file to 1/0 depending on whether or not you want caching support.

 `cachedStreamList` and `onlineStreamList` contain `PYStream` objects.
 A Stream il linked to `PYStream` children and `PYEvent` objects.

 You can manipulate streams and events.
 For example, you can create, delete, modify, ….
 Same rules applie for other object types.
 Currently only personal type of access allows creating Streams and it will be added for v2 of SDK when access-rights will be covered in depth.